Seal Garage Floor or Not? – Pros and Cons of Concrete Sealing

 - Sealer application is an additional expense for the homeowner.
 The wider the floor area, the more sealer is needed, the more expensive it will be.

 - Some concrete sealers dry glossy, making the surface less slip-resistant.
-However, fine aggregate can be added to add some kind of non-skid texture when it dries.
+However, fine aggregate can be added for a non-skid texture when it dries.

 - Sealers will dull and fade after a few years.
 Faster if the garage floor experiences heavy vehicle and foot traffic.
-It would need to be reapplied every couple of years or so.
+Reapplication is required every couple of years.

 - Sealing products can not be used on newly poured concrete.
-Homeowners would have to wait 28 to 30 days when the concrete has completely cured.
-Applying the sealer too early will be detrimental to the durability of the new concrete slab.
+Homeowners should wait 28 to 30 days for the concrete to completely cure.
+Applying sealer too early will be detrimental to the durability of the new concrete slab.

-- Most sealers are made of chemicals that can be dangerous to both humans and the environment.
-Environment-friendly versions are being developed nowadays but it costs more than traditional sealing products.
+- Some sealers are made of chemicals that may be dangerous to humans and the environment.
+Safer versions are available but might cost more than traditional sealing products.